OSGConnect/connectbook/start/roadmap.md

 ## Prepare your software

 Software is an integral part of your HTC workflow.
-Whether you’ve written it yourself, inherited it from your research group, or use common open-source packages, any required executables and libraries will need to be made available to your jobs if they are to run on OSG.
+Whether you’ve written it yourself, inherited it from your research group, or use common open-source packages, any required executables and libraries will need to be made available to your jobs if they are to run on the OSPool.

 Read through [this overview of Using Software in OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634395-using-software-in-osg-connect) to help you determine the best way to provide your software.
 Once you know which method you would like to try, select and complete one of the following guides/tutorials: